Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/sharepoint-server-2013-disaster-recovery-in-microsoft-azure.md

 - Au moins une machine virtuelle exécutant les services de domaine Windows Server Active Directory et les services DNS

-Le schéma suivant illustre un environnement de basculement Azure dans lequel la machine virtuelle de partage de fichiers et la machine virtuelle de base de données SharePoint principale sont en cours d'exécution.
-Toutes les autres machines virtuelles SharePoint sont arrêtées.
-La machine virtuelle qui exécute Windows Server Active Directory et les services DNS n'est pas représentée.
+The following figure shows an Azure failover environment in which the file share virtual machine and the primary SharePoint database virtual machine are running.
+All other SharePoint virtual machines are stopped.
+The virtual machine that is running Windows Server Active Directory and DNS is not shown.

 **Schéma : Batterie de récupération à reprise progressive avec machines virtuelles exécutées**